WestGrid/manitobaSummerSchool2018/1-program.md

   team and is on the genap team as well.
 David, can you please answer some of Grigory’s questions? i.e. on which CC systems is genap available? and would someone from the genap team be interested in teaching a genap/galaxy workshop at the UofM summer school?
-- david morais: Can you tell me a bit about your need?
+- David Morais: Can you tell me a bit about your need?
 Galaxy is not currently on Cedar or Graham, but we are able to create galaxy instances for users without CC credentials.
 Those instances are suitable for course and small workshops.
 Right now Galaxy runs from Mp2 (through GenAP) and from a standalone server (the one I mention above).
 Let me know what you need and we can provide support to your workshop.

-Other possible topics
+Miscellaneous

 - HPC Python
 - other high-level programming languages (MATLAB, Julia)
 - hybrid programming with MPI+OpenMP